cskr/grasshopper/README.md

 -----------

 1. [Install npm](http://github.com/isaacs/npm#readme).
-2. Install grasshopper - `npm install grasshopper`.
+2. Create a directory for your application.
-3. Create a directory for your application.
+3. Install grasshopper in the new directory - `npm install grasshopper`.
 4. Create a file named `hello.js` in your application's directory with the following content.

         var gh = require('grasshopper');